Patient's Query

 Hello doctor,

 My DHEA-S level is 482, which is quite high for a female.
 The test was done after more than 12 hours of fasting.
 Is it fine?
 The test was done as I have seven to eight thick facial hairs on my chin.
 About four years back, I visited a doctor for the same issue of facial hair.
 After checking the report, the doctor had not prescribed any medication.
-Since the removal of hair is time-consuming and as I have to get it removed once in 15 days, I thought of getting a laser treatment.
+Since removing hair is time-consuming, and I have to get it removed every 15 days, I thought of getting a laser treatment.
 Before prescribing anything, the dermatologist asked me to get a few tests done.
-My all other reports are normal except DHEA-S. Please give your expert opinion regarding this.
+All my other reports are normal except DHEA-S. Please give your expert opinion regarding this.

 Hi,